Frequently asked Dental Questions

 How much wisdom tooth extraction costs?

 Wisdom tooth extraction can cost anywhere between $200-500 depending on the position of the teeth.
 We will suggest you to come in for your first complimentary consultation to know the exact cost.

 Visiting your dentist includes more then just checking teeth.
 Even though you don’t have to worry about tooth decay when you have dentures but still loose-fitting dentures, mouth sores can cause many problems which can affect the quality of your life.
 Your dentist will check you for oral cancer, head neck and jaw exam, relining your dentures if they are loose or not fitting well or replacing the existing dentures.

 Fillings and Fissure Sealants

 Filling restores the tooth damaged by decay back to its normal shape and function.
 When your dentist decides to do a filling, he will remove the decay first, clean the tooth and then cleaned tooth will be filled with composite resins (White fillings) which matches your tooth colour therefore restoring the natural appearance.
-After placing the filling, dentist will advise you not to eat and drink until the anaesthetic has worn off (usually takes 2-3hours).
+After placing the filling, dentist will advise you not to eat and drink until the anaesthetic has worn off (usually takes 1-2 hours).
 You may feel pain and sensitivity for few days after the procedure.
-If you experience any pain and filling doesn’t seem right, please do not hesitate to contact us.
+If you experience any pain and filling doesn’t seem right, please do not hesitate to contact us on 38783384.